 Olive Oil and Sustainability

-- Olive oil is a great source of monounsaturated fats that has been shown to be protective against heart disease
+- Choose olive oil most often, as olive oil is a great source of monounsaturated fats that have been shown to be protective against heart disease

 - Use extra-virgin olive oil for dressing salads, dipping bread or to dressing fully cooked foods

 - Use virgin olive oil for sautéing or browning at medium temperatures

 - Use refined olive oil for frying or stir-frying at higher temperatures